KonstantinSKY/ibench/Front-end/README.md

 se.Find(xpath_locator).find(class_locator).find(tag_locator)
 ```
-## Even shorter code in method chains to find elements
+### Even shorter code in method chains to find a set of elements
 Several ways to search for elements by a chain of locators, all locators in one `Find` method
 ```python
 # all locator as tuples inside one method